nunojusto/neo-local/documentation/Readme.md

 ## Customizing

-Neo-local has 4 neo-cli consensus nodes as block producers.
+Neo-local has four neo-cli consensus nodes as block producers.
 The version of those nodes can be customized by you.
 You can start neo-local with a different or even all different versions at the same time.

 To change the default versions you just need to edit the ".env" file